jrcain-usgs/asc-public-docs/docs/getting-started/csm-stack/usgscsm-wasm-bindings.md

     }
     ```

-For a minimal working example, see [`simpleFramerISD.json`](https://github.com/DOI-USGS/usgscsm/blob/main/tests/data/simpleFramerISD.json).
+For a minimal working example, see [`simpleFramerISD.json`](https://github.com/DOI-USGS/usgscsm/blob/main/tests/data/simpleFramerISD.json) from the USGSCSM test files.
 For a complete, valid example, use ALE to generate an ISD from real mission data.

 ## File Requirements